Construction Sites for Kids! 5 Awesome Activities for Machine-Loving Tots

 Then have them copy the sounds as they hear them to make their very own construction-zone song!
 Keep the fun going by asking them if they can figure out which machine makes each noise (does that drilling sound come from a jackhammer or a crane spinning around?)

 Teach your child that construction work is an important job by watching the people working and talking about the jobs they’re doing.
 Is there a carpenter installing walls and window frames?
 A driver making a huge crane lift heavy things?
 Talk with your child about why each job is important, and how people at the construction site have to work together as a team to succeed.

-Nurture your child’s love of construction with great books like by Anne-Sophie Baumann, Dig, Dogs, Dig by James Horvath, The Construction Crew by Lynn Meltzer, or Roadwork by Sally Sutton.
-Also, be on the lookout for children’s museums with construction-centric exhibits, like the Boston Children’s Museum, the Children’s Museum of the Upstate in Greenville, SC, the Miami Children’s Museum, and the National Building Museum in Washington, D.C.
+Nurture your child’s love of construction with great books like James Horvath’s Dig, Dogs, Dig, Lynn Meltzer’s The Construction Crew, or Sally Sutton’s Roadwork.
+Also, be on the lookout for children’s museums with construction-centric exhibits, like the Boston Children’s Museum; the Children’s Museum of the Upstate in Greenville, SC; the Miami Children’s Museum; and the National Building Museum in Washington, D.C.
 If you’re too far away to reach the exhibits, you can always make a DIY construction zone at home with toy trucks, hardy blocks, and a bin full of sand.